maheshsabnis/blazejan2021/readme.md

 Create an Express.js Web Application.
 This application will render HTML pages based on Express Routes.
 Create REST APIs using Express.js that will perform CRUD Operations to the Pertsistable Store in memory Create an Array of UserName and Password, make sure that the user is able to perform REST API calls based on valid credentials

+Day 10: Hands-on-Lab

+Create a REST API that will have following operations to be performed using REST Calls

+1. Perform CRUD operations on Employee with following
+    - verify the column validations in Application Server before sending request to DB using ORM
+        - Validate all constraints in the Application Server, e.g. Not Null, FOreign Key, etc.
+    - If the validation Failed the return the error response
+2. Create a Get Request that will return All Employees in Specific DeptName with structure of response as
+    - EmpNo, EmpName, DeptName, Designation, Salary
+3. Create a Get Request that will return Tax for each employee as
+    - 10% of salary from 1L to 2L
+    - 20% of salary from 2L to 5L
+    - 30% more that 5L
+    HINT: Create a Stored Proc or write the logic in Application Server in REST APIs